kyoukel/Responsive-Portfolio/README.md

 8. Deploy your new portfolio (now with media queries!) to GitHub Pages.

 ### BONUS
-•	Incorporate CSS animations in your portfolio. https://www.w3schools.com/css/css3_animations.asp
+•	Incorporate CSS animations in your portfolio.
+More info: https://www.w3schools.com/css/css3_animations.asp